Bharathraj5002/Portfolio/README.md

 - Ensure all secrets are set correctly.
 - Docker must be installed on your EC2 instance.
 - Run Terraform once per deployment unless destroying/recreating the instance.
+- For stoping the aws EC2 you can you **terraform destroy** or manually remove the EC2 instance.

 ***

 ## License